oplS16projects/DonAdu/README.md

 ### Leonard Lambda @lennylambda
 will work on...

-### Frank Functions @frankiefunk
+### John Adams @jadamsuml
-Frank is team lead.
-Additionally, Frank will work on...
+John is team lead, and is responsible for the integration between the webpage and drawing algorithms, and assisting other team members where necessary.